Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Detectability of the resolved accretion lines

-Indeed, with little information about the photosphere, one can always approximately remove the continuum through a low-order polynomial and consider the residuals as noise that could mask the line.
 Ideally, forward models of the photosphere or atmospheric retrievals could provide an even better description of the spectral features but in practice there might still be large residuals, especially with high-resolution data.
 Incompleteness in line lists, choices for the line-wing truncation, and other uncertainties in the microphysics have an observable effect on the spectrum and can even limit the accuracy of the inferred basic parameters \citep{baudino17,deregt25}.
 Approaches to deal with this have been proposed \citep{rotman25} but at a simpler level, the RMS provides a useful and robust upper limit on the amount of photospheric noise that could hide the line.